Cryolite/kanachan/mjai.app/README.md

 ## `build.sh`

+`build.sh` is a script that converts the model trained with kanachan into a `.zip` file for submission to AIJansou.
 First, prepare a model file (a file with the `.kanachan` extension).
 Next, with the top-level directory of the working tree of this repository as the current directory, execute the following command:

 ```
 $ mjai.app/build.sh PATH_TO_MODEL_FILE